s0lari/Hornets-Nest/README.md

 Some inspiration from http://www.stuffithoughtiknew.com/2019/02/detecting-bloodhound.html and help from @CTOBInsights with the Splunk query.

-When you run Bloodhound, you get the following events:
+When you run Bloodhound, you get the following events on your AD Security log after having configured logging on a particular canary user (see the link above):

 ```
 Log Name:      Security